7pk5/data_directory/README.md

-# 🏭 Intelligent Manufacturing Data Collection System
+# 🏭  Data Directory Collection System

 ## 🌟 Overview
 An intelligent web-based system for collecting and analyzing company data from any industry sector in India.
 Features both a command-line interface and a beautiful web interface built with Streamlit.